aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">group.initial.rebalance.delay.ms</p>
           <div class="description">The amount of time, in milliseconds, the group coordinator will wait for more consumers to join a new group before performing the first rebalance.
 A longer delay means potentially fewer rebalances, but increases the time until processing begins.
 The default value for this is 3 seconds.
-During development and testing it might be desirable to set this to 0 in order to not delay test execution time.</div>
+During development and testing it might be desirable to set this to 0 in order to not delay test execution time.
+(Default: 3000 ms (3 seconds))</div>
         </td>
       </tr>
       <tr>